 The exam is administered three times a year, so we recommend you retake it as soon as you can.
 This will leave you enough time to pass it before you begin studying intensely for the bar.

-Remember: Requirements vary between jurisdictions, so check those where you're seeking admission to ensure you don't need to pass the MPRE before taking the bar exam.
+Remember: Requirements vary between jurisdictions, so check the requirements in the State where you're seeking admission to ensure you know whether you are required to take the MPRE and if so, what score you need to achieve.

-Here is a general outline for the primary next steps to take:
+Here is a general outline for the next fundamental steps to take:

 - Take a look at your score sheet.
 How close were you to passing the MPRE in your jurisdiction?
 This will help you judge how much more studying you'll need to do.